Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 Key pattern

-Pause–surge cycle in Feb–Mar 2026; tactical modulation of pressure.
+Pause–surge cycle in Feb–Mar 2026 indicates tactical modulation of pressure.

 Near-term triggers

-Resumption tempo, Kinmen grey-zone institutionalisation, PLAN–Philippines naval interactions.
+Resumption tempo, Kinmen grey-zone institutionalization, PLAN–Philippines naval interactions.

 Weekly signal analysis